Lakeland Revival: Background

 Ignited Church was founded in 2005 by most of the main body of Carpenter's Home Church, a once-prominent, now defunct, Assemblies of God megachurch, whose longtime senior pastor, Karl Strader, is the father of Ignited Church's founder and senior pastor, Stephen Strader.
 In the 1990s, Carpenter's Home Church experienced revivals influenced by the Toronto Blessing and Rodney Howard-Browne.

 Services

 The main focus of the services were divine healing of conditions such as cancer, deafness, diabetes, and paralysis.
 Testimonies of miraculous healings were common at the Lakeland meetings.
-Faith healing which is inspired by Biblical New Testament accounts of Jesus healing the sick, the contemporary practice of faith healing is important for Pentecostal and Charismatic Christians.
+Faith healing is inspired by biblical New Testament accounts of Jesus healing the sick; the contemporary practice of faith healing is important for Pentecostal and Charismatic Christians.
 The hope of supernatural healing explains some of its popularity, as there were many first-person accounts of miracles.

 Participants in the revival were also known to sing, laugh, and shout ecstatically, and many would fall down under the influence of the Holy Spirit, according to revival leaders.